IBMTechSales/klp-think2022-labs/1157_Liberty-VSCode/README.md

     <br/>

-4. From the Firefox browser, run the service using the NEW endpoint URL
+4. From the Web browser, run the service using the NEW endpoint URL

     **http://localhost:9080/system/all-properties**